confluentinc/ksql/docs/how-to-guides/use-connector-management.md

 ## Embedded mode

 In embedded mode, ksqlDB runs connectors directly on its servers.
 This is convenient because it reduces the number of moving parts that you need to manage in your infrastructure.
 Embedded mode is highly useful for development, testing, and production workloads that have light/moderate data volumes.
 Use this mode when you don't need to scale your ingest/egress capacity independently from your processing capacity.
-When you use embedded mode, ksqlDB server is actually running a Kafka Connect server in distributed mode.
+When you use embedded mode, ksqlDB server is actually running a {{ site.kconnectlong }} server in distributed mode.

 ### Dowloading connectors

 Before you can use a connector, you need to download it prior to starting ksqlDB.
 A downloaded connector package is essentially a set of jars that contain the code for interacting with the target data store.

-The easiest way to download a connector is to use [`confluent-hub`](https://docs.confluent.io/current/connect/managing/confluent-hub/client.html), a utility program distributed Confluent.
+The easiest way to download a connector is to use [`confluent-hub`](https://docs.confluent.io/current/connect/managing/confluent-hub/client.html), a utility program distributed by Confluent.

 Create a directory for your connectors: